MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-overview.md

 - **Dataflows Gen 2**: Data engineers can use Dataflows Gen 2 to ingest and prepare their data.
 Find more information on load data using dataflows: [Create your first dataflow to get and transform data](../data-factory/create-first-dataflow-gen2.md).

-Learn more about the different ways to load data into your lakehouse: [Get data experience for Lakehouse](load-data-lakehouse.md).
+Learn more about the different ways to load data into your lakehouse: [Options to get data into the Fabric Lakehouse](load-data-lakehouse.md).

 ## Next steps